-Remote work is continuing to grow as many companies have been forced to have the majority of their employees work from home during the past several months.
-In addition, many harried workers are eager to stay in the comfort of their own homes.
+Remote work is continuing to grow as many companies have been forced to have most of their employees work from home during the past several months.
+Also, many harried workers are eager to stay in the comfort of their own homes.
 No matter why your employees are currently working remotely, you may be stumped on how you can host your annual holiday party this year.

 As a small business owner, you have most likely had to think outside the box many times over the years.
 Now you can take this skill and apply it to your next team celebration or business-wide party.
 With a bit of thoughtfulness, preparation, and creativity, you can host an incredible holiday-themed party this year that will have your team members raving about it for months.
-By trying to keep this part of your office schedule intact, you can help keep up the spirit of your remote workers, stick with your annual traditions as much as possible and excite employees for the year ahead.
+By trying to keep this part of your office schedule intact, you can help keep up your remote workers’ spirit, stick with your annual traditions as much as possible, and excite employees for the year ahead.

 Keeping Holiday Spirits High for Remote Workers

 With all that is going on at this time of the year, you may think that your annual holiday party could be the first item on your list to be axed.
 However, you may be surprised at just how good a regular time of celebration and camaraderie can be for your employees.
 Many workers have most likely not been in the same room together in months, and some may not have even spoken with each other for the same length of time.
-Getting together, even for a virtual celebration, can be a huge team-building opportunity and will let your employees know that you have noticed all that they have done over the past year.
+Even for a virtual celebration, getting together can be a substantial team-building opportunity and will let your employees know that you have noticed all that they have done over the past year.

 Celebrate Remote Workers with Virtual Parties

-Here are 10 fun options for virtual office parties to help you get started in planning your next celebration.
+Here are ten fun options for virtual office parties to help you get started in planning your next celebration.

 1. Celebrate With Virtual Happy Hours